sinarueeger/robust-data-analysis-with-r/workshop/workshop-schedule.md

 kable(dat_raw[1:3, c("name", "class", "mass", "year", "lat", "long")])
 ```

+0. look at tidytuesday
+0. what variables do we need - sketch a plot
 1. Import data
 2. Summarise data, usual + dataexplorer
 3. Look at each variable